jeremytammik/tbc/a/1876_da4r_version_save_c4r.md

 This sounds to me as if a whitepaper on the whole topic and all these acronyms would be more useful than answers to individual random question.
 Does such a whitepaper exist, or some source of information, or overview?

-[A] Let me give it a shot, I believe this is an accurate overivew:
+[A] Let me give it a shot, I believe this is an accurate overview:

 - BIM 360 = Unified platform which hosts a number of services (such as BIM 360 Document Management)
 - Revit Cloud Worksharing (RCW) = Service for Revit that supports multi-user collaboration, hosted on BIM 360 Document Management
-- Cloud Models for Revit (RCM)= Use Cloud Models for Revit to save your non-workshared, local model, hosted on BIM 360 Document Management
+- Cloud Models for Revit (RCM) = Use Cloud Models for Revit to save your non-workshared, local model, hosted on BIM 360 Document Management

 Of these three, Design Automation for Revit can only access or save models on BIM 360.

-Design Automation for Revit does not have access to and cannot sync, save, or open Revit cloud worksaring models, including Cloud Models for Revit.
+Design Automation for Revit does not have access to and cannot sync, save, or open Revit cloud worksharing models, including Cloud Models for Revit.
 These are considered the "live" versions of the model customers are actively working in.

 When a customer publishes a version of the "live" model, it ends up on BIM 360, and that is the version Design Automation for Revit can access.